 Mini 4-H'ers will show during the Poultry show on Monday, July 17.
-The Mini 4-H Show will include Kindergarten, 1st, and 2nd graders that are enrolled in the Orange County Mini 4-H program and entered in the cattle project by June 15.
+The Mini 4-H Show will include Kindergarten, 1st, and 2nd graders that are enrolled in the Orange County Mini 4-H program and entered in the poultry project.

-RABBIT ENROLLMENT:
+RABBIT

 - a) Members must be enrolled in Orange County 4-H by and in the Orange County 4-H Rabbit Project by May 15th. - b) Rabbits must be under the continuous care, responsibility, and ownership of the 4-H member by May 15th. - c) All rabbits must be enrolled by via 4HOnline by May 15th.
 Deadline for Show Entries is July 1st and must be completed online at fairentry.com.
 The online entry must include all animals to be shown at the Fair, including all Meat Classes (Meat Pen, Single Fryer, Roasters, and Stewers), Breeders, and Fur. - d) Substitutions will be allowed at Fair Check-in; given the rabbit being substituted is registered under the members 4HOnline and is the same class, same breed, same sex, and same variety. - e) All Orange County 4-H Rabbit project members are recommended to attend the workshop held by the Rabbit Committee each year. - f) Any rabbits that are 6 months or older by May 1st, must be already tattooed (Left ear) BY or BEFORE May 15th.
-AFTER May 15th, a scheduled tattoo session(s) will be available for tattooing the younger animals, juniors and Meat Pens. - g) Each Exhibitor is expected to help with Set-up or Clean up during the Fair.

-h) All animal exhibits: Tattoo in left ear of animal MUST be legible and appear exactly the same as what was entered on 4HOnline.
+AFTER May 15th, a scheduled tattoo session(s) will be available for tattooing the younger animals, juniors and Meat Pens. - g) All animal exhibits: Tattoo in left ear of animal MUST be legible and appear exactly the same as what was entered on 4HOnline.